-The innovation of \texttt{xDeepH} lies in its use of a physics-informed neural network (PINN) architecture~\cite{Karniadakis2021}.
+The innovation of \texttt{xDeepH} lies in its use of a physics-informed neural network (PINN) architecture \cite{Karniadakis2021}.
 Instead of being a generic "black-box" model, it is explicitly designed to incorporate and respect the fundamental physics of the system.
-The network is constructed as an equivariant neural network (ENN) that respects the symmetry group E(3)$\times$\{I,$\mathcal{T}$\}, which includes Euclidean transformations (translations, rotations, inversions) and time-reversal symmetry~\cite{Li2023}, a concept illustrated in Figure \ref{fig6}(c).
+The network is constructed as an equivariant neural network (ENN) that respects the symmetry group E(3)$\times$\{I,$\mathcal{T}$\}, which includes Euclidean transformations (translations, rotations, inversions) and time-reversal symmetry \cite{Li2023}, a concept illustrated in Figure \ref{fig6}(c).
 This equivariance is critical for correctly capturing the behavior of magnetic moments and spin-orbit effects.
 The model also incorporates the "nearsightedness principle" of electronic matter, which posits that the electronic properties at a given point are primarily influenced by the local atomic environment.
 This is implemented using a message-passing neural network architecture where atoms and their interactions are represented as a graph, and information about the more localized magnetic structure is introduced with strict locality to improve training efficiency and accuracy.
 By embedding this physical knowledge directly into the model architecture, \texttt{xDeepH} achieves high accuracy and transferability, with reported mean absolute errors for Hamiltonian matrix elements as low as 0.36~meV for monolayer CrI$_3$ test sets.
-This level of performance has enabled the study of complex magnetic superstructures, such as the skyrmion phase in twisted CrI$_3$ at a twist angle of 63.48$^{\circ}$ (containing $\sim$4,500 atoms), a system far too large for direct DFT treatment~\cite{Li2023,Soriano2023}.
+This level of performance has enabled the study of complex magnetic superstructures, such as the skyrmion phase in twisted CrI$_3$ at a twist angle of 63.48$^{\circ}$ (containing $\sim$4,500 atoms), a system far too large for direct DFT treatment \cite{Li2023,Soriano2023}.
 This application provides a concrete example of ML changing physical understanding.
 By enabling full-scale simulation, \texttt{xDeepH} revealed that the magnetic ground state involves complex non-conserved helicity in moir\'e skyrmions, a subtle texture feature that cannot be captured by simplified continuum models.